reuk/wayverb/readme.md

 The library code *should* be platform-independent, but relies on experimental language features from C++17, so you'll need a recent compiler to build it.
 It also links against the OpenCL framework.
-It should be possible to build on Linux by modifying the 'opencl' section of `dependencies.txt` to find your system's opencl drivers.
+It should be possible to build on Linux by modifying the 'OpenCL' section of `dependencies.txt` to find your system's OpenCL drivers.

 While this project *might* work on a mac with integrated graphics, ideally you should use a recent mac with a discrete graphics card.